 Step 5: Tracking your goal!

-Last but not least is the “Goal Tracker” section, which is is very easy to use.
+Last but not least is the “Goal Tracker” section, which is very easy to use.
 The “Treatment Total” you see in red on the graph will be automatically filled in with the amount you entered into the Treatment Cost box in Step 4 above.
 On the left, under “Goal Tracker,” you can track your monthly contributions towards saving up for fertility treatment.
 Each time you put an amount towards your goal, enter it under the line that says “Enter the amount saved below this line.”
 We recommend adding the number systematically (monthly or weekly) to help you stay on track to meeting your goal.

 We hope that you found this guide helpful and that it will help you tackle the financial aspect of the infertility journey.
 It can be a difficult one, but a little bit of planning can go a long way in making the process more manageable.